 - Remove from microwave, grab a spoon, and enjoy!

 Looking for more gluten-free banana dessert recipes?
-Check these out!
+Try one of these!